mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--adb-host`

-Host name to use when connecting to an Android device with [ADB (Android Device Bridge)](https://developer.android.com/studio/command-line/adb.html).
-This will be discovered automatically by default.
+THe host name to use when connecting to an Android device with [ADB (Android Device Bridge)](https://developer.android.com/studio/command-line/adb.html).
+By default, this is discovered automatically.

 Environment variable: `$WEB_EXT_ADB_HOST`
 </section>